The Defuse Podcast - The Art and Science or Feeling Safer

-The Online Bodyguard - Stalking and Psychological Profiling featuring Dr Lorraine Sheridan
+Stalking and Psychological Profiling with Dr Lorraine Sheridan

 Dr Lorraine Sheridan is a Chartered Forensic Psychologist and partner in Defuse®.
 Lorraine completed Europe’s first PhD on stalking.
 She is a police accredited offender profiler and compiles psychological reports related to offenders, highlighting the risks posed by known or unknown suspects.
 Lorraine was formerly a senior academic in Perth, Western Australia.